George Mackarness

 George Richard Mackarness (30 March 1823 – 20 April 1883) was Bishop of Argyll and The Isles in the Scottish Episcopal Church in the last third of the 19th century.

 Mackarness was the second son of John Mackarness, a West India merchant of Elstree House, Bath.
+His older brother John was the Bishop of Oxford from 1870 until 1889.
+His younger brother Henry was also a vicar.

 He was educated at Merton College, Oxford and ordained in 1846.
 He held incumbencies at Ilam, Lochgilphead and Oban.

+He served with the Society for the Propagation of the Gospel, and contributed to the Hursley Magazine.

+He was married to Mary Ann Young, who died on April 15, 1873.
+They had one child, George Evelyn Mackarness.
+Five years later he married Gertrude Granville.

 He died on 20 April 1883.
-His older brother John was the Bishop of Oxford from 1870 until 1889.